 If you’ve landed on this page, the chances are you’re interested in recruitment SEO.
 The term SEO stands for Search Engine Optimisation and is the practice of optimising your website pages with certain keywords for ranking in a Google or Bing search against your competitors.
 In this article we look at how recruitment SEO can help you attract more candidates, generate more clients and build your digital brand.

-A brief introduction to SEO
+A brief introduction to recruitment SEO

 SEO is the structured routine of writing content with keywords that are searched for by your target audience.
 The more a keyword is searched for, the more a Search Engine – Google, Bing – will rank this as important and offers insights to writers that a particular term, for instance, recruitment SEO, is searched for.

 Writing for our audiences is relied upon increasingly because increasingly our first port of call for information is made by going online.
 Creating content that contains relevant keywords is a critical part of not only your SEO strategy, but also part of your encompassing digital strategy.
+SEO for recruiters was always in the court of specialists, but not any longer.

 Creating content is now an important pillar in your recruitment marketing strategy to attract candidates and clients.
 When writing content, which could be a job advertisement, an eBook, a whitepaper, or a blog, it’s important that it delivers the results you are setting out to achieve while allowing you to target relevant keywords.
 Importantly, your visitor also finds the information they are seeking.
 This article will offer advice and information regarding terms you need to be aware of and how to execute recruitment SEO success.